To BB or not to BB?

 In today’s post-Truvada era, for many queer men sex comes with a burning question: “To bb or not to bb?”.
 Okay, it may not be quite as Shakespearean, but it is surely one of profound consequences.
 We’re the first population of adults in which HIV rates are falling, and now that the crippling fear of the AIDS epidemic is finally subsiding, many of us have responded by relaxing about condom use.

-The reasons for this are of course #PrEP & #UequalsU.
-But despite those two being unprecedented medical victories, in many conversations on the subject, just a mention of HIV transmission being impossible through condomless sex, and it’s never too long before the celebration is cut short by the all-too familiar “you should still always wear a condom”.
-A well-intentioned collection of words, which despite its simplicity has proven notoriously difficult to connect with, its moralistic subtext leaving many feeling unheard and increasingly exasperated, even bullied.
+The reasons for this are of course PrEP and U=U. But, despite those two being unprecedented medical victories, in many conversations on the subject just a mention of HIV transmission being impossible through condomless sex and it’s never too long before the celebration is cut short by the all-too familiar “you should still always wear a condom”.
+A well-intentioned collection of words which – despite its simplicity – has proven notoriously difficult to connect with.
+Its moralistic subtext leaving many feeling unheard, increasingly exasperated, and even bullied.

-I’m a sex-worker and, although I use condoms in almost 100% of my work, in private the ratio is a lot closer to 0 than 100.
+I’m a sex-worker.
+Although I use condoms in almost 100% of my work, in private the ratio is a lot closer to 0 than 100.
 You might think the earth-shattering HIV diagnosis I received in 2013 would change that, or that having to be treated for various STIs over the years would “straighten” me up.
 But you would be wrong.
 It’s certainly taken me on a turbulent journey, but if there is anything it didn’t teach me, it’s to like condoms.
 Why?
 Why can’t I just take on board a piece of advice so many seem to trust and avidly give out, and just wrap it every time I have sex?
 “Mental inhibitor”, “physical barrier”, “sensation thief” “AIDS reminder” and “boner killer” are only a few common reasons.
-But when you reduce sex to risk, which is certainly a common trend, they’re all likely to be dismissed without a second thought.
-So instead of justifying condomless sex, I’m going to take you on a little journey where, STI by STI, I’ll examine what happens when you DO always wear a condom.
-Follow me.
+When you reduce sex to risk – which is certainly a common trend – they’re all likely to be dismissed without a second thought.

 HIV (Human Immunodeficiency Virus)